-- (1) The minimum operating season is January through March.
-The Concessioner must annually submit a written schedule of proposed operating dates by October 1 for required and authorized services.
-The actual operating season varies each year depending on weather and snow conditions.
-Operating dates are subject to change by the Superintendent. - (2) The Service will make every effort to inform the Concessioner of any schedule change it may initiate due to weather, natural disasters, or other reasons. - (3) CC-GRTE025-25.
-Concessioners are required to abide Bighorn Sheep Winter Zone closures as promulgated, to include voluntary closures.
+- (1) The Concessioner must annually submit by May 1 a written schedule of its proposed operating season and trip dates for required and authorized services. - (2) The typical operating season is June through early September; the actual operating season varies each year depending on weather and snow conditions.
+Backpacking or day hiking that requires travel over snow is not permitted.
+Operating season dates are subject to change by the Superintendent. - (3) The Service will make every effort to inform the Concessioner of any schedule change it may initiate due to weather, natural disasters, or other reasons.